Perry Mason (TV film series): After Burr's death

 A total of 30 movies were made between 1985 and 1995, with Burr starring in 26.
 After Burr died in 1993, Paul Sorvino and Hal Holbrook starred in the final four telefilms from 1993 to 1995.
 These four films were presented as A Perry Mason Mystery, with Sorvino starring as Anthony Caruso in the first film and Holbrook starring as Bill "Wild Bill" McKenzie in the remaining three.
-Their characters are introduced as both lawyers and close friends of Mason, who is ostensibly out of town.
+Their characters are introduced as both colourful lawyers and close friends of Mason, who is ostensibly out of town.
 Both Barbara Hale and William R. Moses reprised their roles for all four films, although in the final film in 1995, Hale contributed only a small cameo with Holland Taylor substituting for her.

 Hale said that continuing the series was suggested by Burr.
 "Raymond was so concerned that the crew keep working - we'd been with the same crew for six years.
 He felt we must keep going as long as the audience was as kind to us as they are.
 It's the show that will keep going, but not the character.
 I do think it's a sweet memorial."